argumentcomputer/zk-light-clients/kadena/docs/src/components/client.md

 # Client

 The client is the coordinator of the Light Client.
-It is responsible for orchestrating the communication between the Proof Server and the Ethereum nodes.
+It is responsible for orchestrating the communication between the Proof Server and the Kadena nodes.
 In our current example implementation it can also serve as a drop-in replacement for what an on-chain verifier would be responsible for.

 The client also demonstrates how to request data from the Ethereum nodes endpoints, how to forward it to the proof servers